Unike267/Thesis/README.md

   <img src="figures/ASIC-Scheme.svg" alt="ASIC Schematic">
 </p>

+*Note: This diagram was created at the beginning of the project as a simplified draft of the intended implementation and will likely be updated as the project evolves.*

 ---

 This work was partially supported by Union Europea-NextGenerationEU through the Cátedras Chip program SOC4SENSING TSI-069100-2023-0004.